 6 tablespoons light olive oil

-3/4 cup soy milk or light coconut milk
+3/4 cup coconut milk, soy milk or non-dairy milk

 Whisk the flours and dry ingredients together in a large mixing bowl.